rahulreddy7/Secure-Banking-System-using-Blockchain/README.md

 Private IPs: 172.31.42.7
 Private DNS: ip-172-31-42-7.us-east-2.compute.internal

+To SSH INTO AWS:
-To connect, use the following SSH: ssh -i soft-sec.pem ubuntu@18.222.64.16 //soft-sec.pem file is in the codebe home directory
+ssh -i soft-sec.pem ubuntu@18.222.64.16
+//soft-sec.pem file is in the codebe home directory

-To directly log into the mongodb instance running on AWS: mongo -u admin -p myadminpassword 18.222.64.16/admin
+To directly log into the MONGODB instance running on AWS: mongo -u admin -p myadminpassword 18.222.64.16/admin

 To run java code: